 The primary forms of compensation for labor in the informal sector were housing and food, particularly in the agricultural and domestic service areas.
-Wages in the informal sector was frequently below the minimum wage.
-Informal-sector workers generally were covered by the same legal protections available to formal-sector workers.
+Wages in the informal sector were frequently below the minimum wage.
+Informal-sector workers generally were covered by the same legal protections available to formalsector workers.

-Foreign migrant workers were reportedly vulnerable to exploitative working conditions, mainly in domestic labor.
+Foreign migrant workers were vulnerable to exploitative working conditions, mainly in domestic labor.